kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-service-block.md

 tags: ['chainweb', 'node api', 'chainweb api', 'api reference']
 ---

-# Block service endpoints
+# Full block endpoints

-Block service API endpoints return whole blocks—headers and payloads—from the chain database.
+Block service API endpoints return full blocks—headers and payloads—from the chain database.
 Generally, blocks are returned in **ascending** order and include orphaned blocks.

 If you only want to query blocks that are included in the winning branch of the chain, you can call the `branch` endpoints.